 1. 3G CDMA Networks Are Going, Going, Gone

 While there seems to be an infinite supply of Wi-Fi-enabled devices, there’s a finite amount of spectrum to go around.
 The transmission of real-time data and continuous internet connectivity requires networks to be better, faster and provide more coverage.
 This all boils down to the fact that networks need more bandwidth and frequencies to keep up with today’s – and tomorrow’s – demands for faster, better data transmission.

 Think of it like a highway, where frequencies are the lanes.
 Each lane can only hold so many cars.
 To continue investing in LTE and the future, carriers must reallocate their portion of the spectrum from CDMA and Global System for Mobile Communications (GSM) to LTE networks, rather than maintaining lagging, obsolete networks that cannot accommodate new technology and faster speeds.

 Fleets using legacy devices that are still reliant on these older networks will experience more and more service degradation.
-And the impact of this will really start to be seen over the next year.
+And the impact of this will really start to be seen in 2021.

 2. LTE Provides Enhanced Connectivity and Enables Increased Performance